 Treatment (p.
-27).-A. Search most carefully for some local cause of irritation, especially in the gums, nose, eyes, or ears.
-If you fail to discover a sufficient reason for the pain, ascertain if your patient has suffered from syphilis, gout, rheumatism, or malaria; and if so, direct your treatment accordingly.
+46).-A. Search most carefully for some local cause of irritation, especially in the gums, nose, eyes, or ears.
+If you fail to discover a sufficient reason for the pain, ascertain if your patient has suffered from syphilis, gout, rheumatism, or malaria, and if so, direct your treatment accordingly.

-F. The diet should be nutritious, but when the pain is very severe it is often necessary to restrict the patient to liquids, for the slightest attempt at mastication may bring on a severe paroxysm.
-If you discover that any discharge likely to produce anæmia is present, such as leucorrhœa or menorrhagia, you must employ remedies to restrain it.

-H. Where there is evidence of nervous exhaustion you may prescribe phosphorus, either in the shape of pills or dissolved in oil, along with cod-liver oil.
+- F. The diet should be nutritious, but when the pain is very severe it is often necessary to restrict the patient to liquids, for the slightest attempt at mastication may bring on a severe paroxysm.
+If you discover that any discharge likely to produce anæmia is present, such as leucorrhæa or menorrhagia, you must employ remedies to restrain it. - H. Where there is evidence of nervous exhaustion you may prescribe phosphorus, either in the shape of pills or dissolved in oil, along with cod-liver oil.
 As a general rule, however, it is less useful than some of the mineral tonics.

 In every case, on account of the excessive suffering, you must have recourse to sedatives, and it will be necessary to vary, from time to time, the drugs you prescribe and the method of administration.
-Morphine is, without doubt, the most valuable, especially when employed subcutaneously.
+Morphia is, without doubt, the most valuable, especially when employed subcutaneously.
 In some cases it acts beneficially when placed in the ear, or liniments of opium may be rubbed on the affected parts.
-Antipyrin and phenacetine possess considerable analgesic powers, and are exceedingly useful in the treatment of recent cases.
-Liniments of belladonna (F. 194), aconite (F. 191), or chloroform (F. 195) may be employed where morphine fails, or the veratrine ointment may be had recourse to.
-Chloral and bromide of potassium internally are less useful than morphine.
+Liniments of belladonna (F. 194), aconite (F. 191), or chloroform (F. 195) may be employed where morphia fails, or the veratria ointment may be had recourse to.
+Chloral and bromide of potassium internally are less useful than morphia.